Analytic torsion for arithmetic locally symmetric manifolds and approximation of $L^2$-torsion: Introduction

 For a proper Levi subgroup $M$ of $G$, $J_{\spec,M}(f)$ is an integral whose main ingredient are logarithmic derivatives of intertwining operators.
 The determination of the asymptotic behavior of $J_{\spec,M}(\phi^{\tau,p}_t)$ as $t\to\infty$ relies on two properties, one global and one local, of the intertwining operators.
 The global property is a uniform bound on the winding number of the normalizing factors of the intertwining operators in the co-rank one case.
 The bound that we need is \eqref{log-deriv}, which was established in \cite[Theorem~5.3]{Mu2}.
 The local property is concerned with the estimation of integrals of logarithmic derivatives of normalized local intertwining operators $R_{\overline{P},P}(\pi_v,s)$, which are uniform in $\pi_v$.
-For $\GL(n)$ the pertinent estimations exist for the logarithmic derivatives itself \cite[Proposition~0.2]{MS}.
-In general, the key ingredient for the estimation of the integrals is a generalization of the classical Bernstein inequality due to Borwein and Erdel\'elyi \cite[Corollary~5.18]{FiLaMu}.
-The application of this result involves the estimation of the order at $\infty$ of matrix coefficients of local normalized intertwining operators $R_{\overline{P},P}(\pi_v,s)$.
-Using the standard properties of local normalized intertwining operators, the problem can be reduced to the case of square integrable representations $\pi_v$, see Proposition \ref{log-der} and its proof for details.

 To prove Theorem \ref{theo-approx} we follow the approach used in \cite{MM2} in the case of $\SL(n)$.
 The new ingredients are the results of \cite{FL2}, \cite{FL3} and \cite{FL4} concerning the spectral side of the trace formula.
-These are estimations of the global normalizing factors of the intertwining operators and bounds on the degrees of coefficients of local intertwing operators.
-Based on these estimations we can extend the main result of \cite{MM2} about the large time estimation of the regularized traces of the heat operators to admissible reductive groups.
-On the other hand, we can treat the geometric side in all generality, because estimations of the global coefficients are not available for reductive groups other than $\GL(n)$.
-So we need to make restrictions on the sequence of congruence subgroups.
+These are estimations of the logarithmic derivatives of the global normalizing factors of the intertwining operators and bounds on the degrees of coefficients of local intertwining operators.
+At the moment, we can treat the geometric side only for $\bG=\SL(3)$ and $\bG=\GL(n)$ in all generality.
+For other reductive groups estimations of the global coefficients are not available.
+This is why we need to make restrictions on the sequences of congruence subgroups.